ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React2Shell Apocalypse: CVE-2025-55182 RCE Tears Through React/Next.js - <a href="https://krishnendubhowmick.medium.com/react2shell-apocalypse-cve-2025-55182-rce-tears-through-react-next-js-34bc9a28c7b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Under the Hood:Accessing Core Web Vitals & Memory APIs in React - <a href="https://medium.com/@saikat.bishal786/under-the-hood-accessing-core-web-vitals-memory-apis-in-react-84b4e4ff0e7d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishnendu Bhowmick`**
+✍️ **posted by `saikatbishal`**

-<blockquote>Devs: Wake up.
-A CVSS 10.0 RCE dubbed “React2Shell” (CVE-2025-55182, merged with CVE-2025-66478) dropped Dec 3, 2025, and by Dec 5…
+<blockquote>Picture this: You are deep in the flow state, debugging a complex React component.
+The UI feels slightly sluggish.
+Is it a re-render loop…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Demystifying Server-Side Rendering (SSR) in Next.js - <a href="https://medium.com/@alyamanhunzik/demystifying-server-side-rendering-ssr-in-next-js-a7e6f3f827bd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why JavaScript Constants Are Better Than Global CSS for React Native Responsive Design - <a href="https://medium.com/@CodeCraftMobile/why-javascript-constants-are-better-than-global-css-for-react-native-responsive-design-f91025eb1280?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Aly`**
+✍️ **posted by `CodeCraft Mobile`**

-<blockquote>Hey everyone!
-I’m a full-stack developer.
-Like many juniors, I started with client-side rendering (CSR) because it’s straightforward —…
+<blockquote>When building responsive React Native apps with NativeWind, you have two main choices for organizing your responsive spacing:
 Continue reading on Medium »</blockquote>

-<h3>3.
-Caching JSON API Responses in Next.js for Blazing-Fast Performance - <a href="https://meetpan1048.medium.com/caching-json-api-responses-in-next-js-for-blazing-fast-performance-ad310a803a8e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚙️ React.js Productivity Hacks You’ll Wish You Knew Earlier ⏱️⚛️ - <a href="https://medium.com/@avantika0/%EF%B8%8F-react-js-productivity-hacks-youll-wish-you-knew-earlier-%EF%B8%8F-%EF%B8%8F-8c0ad678b89e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>Today, I want to share some tips and tricks that completely transformed how I handle JSON API responses in Next.js.
-If you’ve ever noticed…
+<blockquote>Every React developer eventually hits a point where the code works — but could be better.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Component Driven Development: My Framework to Build Better Software, One Brick at a Time - <a href="https://medium.com/@ninaraoblogs/component-driven-development-my-framework-to-build-better-software-one-brick-at-a-time-a5548888f313?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Delete Your api/submit Route.
+Use Server Actions Instead. - <a href="https://medium.com/@sureshdotariya/delete-your-api-submit-route-use-server-actions-instead-dedb9c16d4fb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nina Rao`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>Let me tell you how I discovered Component Driven Development.
-It honestly changed the way I approach developing software.
-I’ve built…
+<blockquote>If you have built forms in React for the last few years, your muscle memory probably looks like this:
 Continue reading on Medium »</blockquote>

 <h3>5.
-TanStack Query vs useEffect: A Cleaner Way to Fetch API Data in React - <a href="https://medium.com/@selvaranicr19/tanstack-query-vs-useeffect-a-cleaner-way-to-fetch-api-data-in-react-403018217c1a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How React Really Works Under the Hood: Virtual DOM, O(n) Diffing, and Smart Scheduling (30 Days of… - <a href="https://javascript.plainenglish.io/how-react-really-works-under-the-hood-virtual-dom-o-n-diffing-and-smart-scheduling-30-days-of-bd097afc7b0f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Selvarani cr`**
+✍️ **posted by `Rusiru Gunaratne`**

-<blockquote>Most React apps start fetching API data with useEffect.
-It works… until you repeat the same pattern everywhere: data, loading, error…
+<blockquote>React feels fast not because it “magically” speeds up the browser, but because it carefully avoids doing slow work on the real DOM and…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-The “React Developer” is Dead.
-Long Live the Product Engineer. - <a href="https://medium.com/@adesh.barve20/the-react-developer-is-dead-long-live-the-product-engineer-fe1ebf79987a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CRITICAL ALERT: React2Shell (CVE-2025–55182) Allows Remote Code Execution in Next.js and React SSR - <a href="https://blog.devgenius.io/critical-alert-react2shell-cve-2025-55182-allows-remote-code-execution-in-next-js-and-react-ssr-5f5efb56c81e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**
+✍️ **posted by `Ashish Sharda`**

-<blockquote>Why AI isn’t coming for your job, but it is coming for your useEffect hooks.
-A brutally honest look at the future of frontend.
+<blockquote>Technical analysis of the CVSS 10.0 vulnerability affecting server-side hydration, and the immediate mitigation strategy for engineering…
-Continue reading on Medium »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>7.
-How React’s Declarative Approach Changed Front-End (30 Days of React: Day 01) - <a href="https://javascript.plainenglish.io/how-reacts-declarative-approach-changed-front-end-30-days-of-react-day-01-d47e4128cb74?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Hooks vs Higher-Order Components (HOCs) — A Simple Performance Guide - <a href="https://javascript.plainenglish.io/react-hooks-vs-higher-order-components-hocs-a-simple-performance-guide-8180b65a211c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rusiru Gunaratne`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>If you’re a computer science student or fresh graduate stepping into web development, you’ve likely heard about React.
+<blockquote>“Good React code is not about tricks.
+ It is about clean and simple ideas.” 🌱
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Reddit’s Best Restaurants in LA: A Data-Scientist’s Perspective - <a href="https://jeremy-t.medium.com/reddits-best-restaurants-in-la-a-data-scientist-s-perspective-b56d9d1872df?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 10 — Static vs Dynamic Data: Make the Right Call - <a href="https://medium.com/@devFemzy/day-10-static-vs-dynamic-data-make-the-right-call-e6690a0b5cd3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremy Tong`**
+✍️ **posted by `devFemzy`**

-<blockquote>Built by Jeremy at CodeChef Consulting
+<blockquote>30 Days Excerpt from 6+ Years Experience
 Continue reading on Medium »</blockquote>

 <h3>2.
-Operation PCPcat: Hunting a Next.js Credential Stealer That’s Already Compromised 59K Servers - <a href="https://itnext.io/operation-pcpcat-hunting-a-next-js-credential-stealer-thats-already-compromised-59k-servers-2512c2d8f704?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Fetching in Next.js (What Actually Works in Real Apps) - <a href="https://medium.com/@yashkamble1234567890/data-fetching-in-next-js-what-actually-works-in-real-apps-d8d6d8fc4ea2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mario Candela`**
+✍️ **posted by `Yash Kamble`**

-<blockquote>A threat campaign called ‘PCPcat’ is silently harvesting credentials from Next.js deployments at scale.
-Through active honeypot…
+<blockquote>When I first started using Next.js seriously, data fetching felt more complicated than it needed to be.
+There were too many options —…
-Continue reading on ITNEXT »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Demystifying Server-Side Rendering (SSR) in Next.js - <a href="https://medium.com/@alyamanhunzik/demystifying-server-side-rendering-ssr-in-next-js-a7e6f3f827bd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: Technical Deep Dive into CVE-2025–55182 (CVSS 10.0) - <a href="https://mhmmuneef.medium.com/react2shell-technical-deep-dive-into-cve-2025-55182-cvss-10-0-fe884c61eb85?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Aly`**
+✍️ **posted by `Mohammed Muneef`**

-<blockquote>Hey everyone!
-I’m a full-stack developer.
-Like many juniors, I started with client-side rendering (CSR) because it’s straightforward —…
+<blockquote>On December 3, 2025, a critical security vulnerability was disclosed in React Server Components (RSC).
+Labeled CVE-2025–55182 (and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Caching JSON API Responses in Next.js for Blazing-Fast Performance - <a href="https://meetpan1048.medium.com/caching-json-api-responses-in-next-js-for-blazing-fast-performance-ad310a803a8e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Auth.js v5 + Google OAuth: How to Create Users With the Correct Role (The Right Way) - <a href="https://javascript.plainenglish.io/auth-js-v5-google-oauth-how-to-create-users-with-the-correct-role-the-right-way-a8d04d0301b5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Tanzim Hossain`**

-<blockquote>Today, I want to share some tips and tricks that completely transformed how I handle JSON API responses in Next.js.
-If you’ve ever noticed…
+<blockquote>If you are using Auth.js v5 (NextAuth) with Google OAuth and role-based onboarding (e.g., Student vs. Teacher), you have likely hit this…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Client vs Server Components in Next.js: What Goes Where? - <a href="https://medium.com/@yashkamble1234567890/client-vs-server-components-in-next-js-what-goes-where-fbf4c10a715e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Vercel Says You Need Improvement: Optimizing Page Load - <a href="https://medium.com/@porter.nicholas/when-vercel-says-you-need-improvement-optimizing-page-load-39627364f4c3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Kamble`**
+✍️ **posted by `Nick Porter`**

-<blockquote>When I first started working with the App Router in Next.js, one of the most confusing things for me was understanding client and server…
+<blockquote>Hiya!
+My name is Nick and I super enjoy building Web apps!
 Continue reading on Medium »</blockquote>

 <h3>6.
-Giant Speed Improvements?
-Add Redis Edge to Your NextJS App With Claude - <a href="https://medium.com/@porter.nicholas/giant-speed-improvements-add-redis-edge-to-your-nextjs-app-with-claude-5016a0a8cfd7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Delete Your api/submit Route.
+Use Server Actions Instead. - <a href="https://medium.com/@sureshdotariya/delete-your-api-submit-route-use-server-actions-instead-dedb9c16d4fb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nick Porter`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>Since the beginning of writing Web apps for me, loading speed was one of the most important architectural goals.
-The mission of delivering…
+<blockquote>If you have built forms in React for the last few years, your muscle memory probably looks like this:
 Continue reading on Medium »</blockquote>

-<h3>7. #38: The Next.js and React.js Weekly Newsletter (16 Dec 2025) - <a href="https://medium.com/nextjs/38-the-next-js-and-react-js-weekly-newsletter-16-dec-2025-c0f3402b10ae?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajdeep Singh`**

-<blockquote>Check out the quality of tutorials and articles published online this week about React.js, Next.js, and TypeScript.
-Continue reading on Nextjs »</blockquote>

-<h3>8.
-Migrating Next.js 16 from Vercel to Cloudflare: Overcoming the 25MB Limit - <a href="https://medium.com/geekculture/migrating-next-js-16-from-vercel-to-cloudflare-overcoming-the-25mb-limit-aa88e8396b29?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yasir Gaji`**

-<blockquote>Infrastructure migration is simply the process of moving your application’s hosting environment to a different provider to leverage…
-Continue reading on Geek Culture »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>